Elephants in the Room

 Similarly, U.S. Coast Guard vessels could also conduct combined exercises, perhaps stopping for a brief port call in Taiwan after the exercise concludes.
 By using the National Guard instead of active-duty soldiers and the Coast Guard instead of the U.S. Navy, the signal to Beijing is clear and the help for Taiwan is real, while seeking to avoid an overreaction from China.
 Additional and more robust deterrence steps would remain an option in case of further escalation by Beijing.

 Washington has often tried to ignore or accommodate Beijing.
 That has not worked, while the threat to Taiwan and U.S. interests in the region has only grown.

 Beijing fears Taiwan because it is a prosperous, vibrant democracy—a constant reminder of a Chinese alternative to Communist Party rule.
 As the military balance of power with Taiwan has shifted to Beijing’s advantage, the Chinese Communist Party may be increasingly tempted to act against Taiwan.
 Helping to deter any such aggression doesn’t require nukes, but it should nonetheless be an urgent national security priority for Washington.

-Bradley Bowman is the senior director of the Center on Military and Political Power at the Foundation for Defense of Democracies.
+Bradley Bowman is the senior director of the Center on Military and Political Power at the Foundation for Defense of Democracies and a former advisor to members of the Senate Armed Services and Foreign Relations committees.
 Twitter: @Brad_L_Bowman